ianyian/readmyobject/PRIVACY_POLICY.md

-# Privacy Policy for Object Detector Pro Max
+# Privacy Policy for my1314

-**Last Updated:** December 24, 2025
+**Last Updated:** December 31, 2025

 ## Introduction

-Object Detector Pro Max ("we", "our", or "the app") is committed to protecting your privacy.
+my1314 ("we", "our", or "the app") is an educational AI object detection application committed to protecting your privacy.
 This Privacy Policy explains how our iOS application handles information.

+**Educational Purpose:** This app is designed for learning and exploring YOLOv8 COCO object detection technology.

 ## Information Collection and Use